scottdware/panco/docs/README.md

 ## What Is It

-`panco` is a command-line tool which helps to automate bulk tasks which normally would be cumbersome having to do them one-by-one.
+`panco` is a command-line tool which helps to automate bulk tasks when working with [Palo Alto Networks](https://paloaltonetworks.com) firewalls and Panorama, which normally would be cumbersome having to do them one-by-one.
 Features of this tool include:

 * Exporting objects from the device - address, service, tag
 * Creating address, service and tag objects